xpack/web-jekyll/pages/core/xpm/install.md

 ## `npx`

-If, for any reason, you decide not to install xpm, you can still benefit from it by using the `npx` comand, as a trampoline to start xpm:
+If, for any reason, you decide not to install xpm, you can still benefit from it by using the `npx` command, as a trampoline to start xpm:

 ```console
 $ npx xpm --version